-In order to receive data from a source system via Redox (one-way), you should first set up your destination configuration as described in Processing Requests (Destination).
+In order to receive data via Redox (one-way), you should first set up your endpoint configuration as described in Processing Requests.

 Specifically, when Redox receives a successful status code, the system behaves differently than if it receives an unsuccessful code: